BYUHPC/sci-comp-course/project/phase7.md

 Debugging MPI programs can be tricky.
 The ["Debugging, Profiling, and Optimization"](https://byuhpc.github.io/sci-comp-course/resources.html#debugging-profiling-and-optimization) section gives some resources you can turn to.
 If you want to do things the hard, old school way, you can `std::cout` information.
 You are not guaranteed to have process 0 print first followed by the others in order.
 Adding `#include <unistd.h>` and something like `sleep(1 * comm_rank);` can help with the timing issues.

-Writing very similar to the read, but in reverse.
+Writing is very similar to the read, but in reverse.
 Make sure that each process only writes out the rows it's responsible for and NOT the halos.

 ![MPI Write](../img/mpi-write.png)